Blackstar Amplification: HT Metal

 Hundreds of hours of technical development and focussed listening tests have resulted in the ultimate gigging metal head."
 This line of amplifiers was released at Musicmesse 2013.
 This product range was discontinued in 2017.

 ID:Series

 Blackstar's line of digital programmable amplifiers are available in 60 and 100 watt head format and 15, 30, 40, 60 and 120 watt combo format.
-Along with the ISF and Emulated output, they also possess powerful digital preamps with 128 unique storage banks to store your settings.
+Along with the ISF and Emulated output, they also possess strong digital preamps with 128 unique storage banks to store settings.